Skip to main content

 Engaging Young Learners in Science and Engineering Practices

-Designed for elementary educators, this session unpacks the three dimensions—Science and Engineering Practices, Disciplinary Core Ideas, and Crosscutting Concepts—and models what they look like in K–5 classrooms.
-Educators will engage in lessons, explore instructional strategies, and learn how to support young learners as question-askers and meaning-makers.
+Designed for K-5 educators, this session unpacks the three dimensions—Science and Engineering Practices, Disciplinary Core Ideas, and Crosscutting Concepts—and models what they look like in K–5 classrooms.
+Educators will engage in lessons that integrate science and literacy, explore instructional strategies that support sensemaking, and learn how to nurture young learners as question-askers, meaning-makers, and effective communicators.

 Launch